 Yesterday ended with being woken up out of bed at 10:30 p.m. (yes we fell asleep at 8:30 – busy weekend!) to her wails over the baby monitor.
 She never wakes up at this time, we thought.
 I tried to soothe her in her crib with belly pressure, my soothing voice, her pacifier, etc., but her can’t-catch-her-breath cries and crocodile tears were too much for me.
 Be tough, mom!
 Don’t pick her up!
 She’ll never learn to sleep through the night if you give in! were the only thoughts going through my head as I picked her up and tried to calm her down.
 Jamie came in to find my eyes welling up with tears because I had no idea what she was screaming about; I just wanted to scream with her.
 Hadley, mommy’s tired!
 You and I both need a good night’s sleep, baby.

-dry diaper, gave her an ounce of milk (we knew she wasn’t hungry), and put her back to sleep about 10 minutes later.
+We changed her dry diaper, gave her an ounce of milk (we knew she wasn’t hungry), and put her back to sleep about 10 minutes later.
 Jamie and I didn’t say much to each other, but the mental exhaustion was written all over both of our faces.

 This parenting thing is so awesome.
 And so tough.

 My mom sent me a text last night that struck a nerve with me (don’t worry, mom – not in a bad way).
 Hardest job you’ll ever have, she said.
 Jamie and I have talked before about how sometimes parenting feels just like that.
 A job.
 And I feel guilty every time I think of it that way.
 To be honest, 90% of our moments with our daughter are filled with the purest, most simple joy.
 We are in awe almost every single day over the new things she can do.
 Just this morning I took three minutes worth of videos of her having her first “conversation” with Jamie and saying “hello” to her grandparents.
 It was adorable; We were belly-laughing.